jparish1977/mandelbrotexplorer/README.md

 - **Expandable Editors**: Click the 🗖 button to open larger editing windows
 - **Real-time Validation**: Immediate feedback on code syntax and errors
 - **Preset Integration**: Seamless integration with existing preset system

+### 🔬 **Mathematical Exploration**
+The Mandelbrot Explorer is designed for comprehensive mathematical visualization, not just simple set membership testing:

+- **Inside the Set**: Points that don't escape get their complete iteration sequence (up to maxIterations), revealing the complex dynamics within the set
+- **Escape Dynamics**: Points that escape get their full escape path, showing the trajectory and behavior as they leave the set
+- **Boundary Exploration**: The system excels at exploring the complex boundary regions where escape behavior becomes intricate
+- **3D Visualization**: Transform mathematical data into 3D particle clouds and "hair" effects for deeper insight

 ## Getting Started